Boluan Fanzheng: Views on Mao Zedong

-Keeping the picture of Mao Zedong on Tiananmen was one of the main controversies after the Cultural Revolution.

 The Boluan Fanzheng program launched by Deng Xiaoping did not change China's status as a communist state, and included the incorporation the "Four Cardinal Principles" into the 1982 Constitution which forbid Chinese citizens from challenging China's socialist path, Maoism, Marxism–Leninism as well as the leadership of the Chinese Communist Party.

 Mao was not repudiated completely; a Mausoleum dedicated to him was built on Tiananmen Square, and the picture of Mao on Tiananmen was not removed.
-Deng insisted that among all that Mao had done to the Chinese people, "70% were good and 30% were bad", whereas attributing many disasters in Cultural Revolution to Lin Biao and the Gang of Four.
-After his death, Mao has been viewed as a controversial figure worldwide.
+Deng insisted that of all the things Mao had done to the Chinese people, "70% were good and 30% were bad", while attributing many disasters in the Cultural Revolution to Lin Biao and the Gang of Four.
+Since his death, Mao has been viewed as a controversial figure worldwide.
 In the late 1970s, political dissidents in China such as Wei Jingsheng started the "Democracy Wall Movement" in Beijing, criticizing Mao as well as Maoism and the one-party rule in China while demanding democracy and freedom.
 However, Wei's initiatives were eventually suppressed by Deng.